Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 : Strict evaluation sequence

 We see that arguments are evaluated before being passed into the function.
-Some arguments will be passed as references, commonly arrays and dictrionaries, in some language that mix in call-by-reference.
+Some arguments will be passed as references, commonly arrays and dictionaries, in some language that mix in call-by-reference.
 That said, it is not a requirement from strict evaluation at all.
-Now if we constrast this with lazy evaluation, we end up with a sequence as shown in [@lst:evaluation_sequence_lazy].
+Now if we contrast this with lazy evaluation, we end up with a sequence as shown in [@lst:evaluation_sequence_lazy].

 ```{#lst:evaluation_sequence_lazy .haskell}
 add (2+3) (4*3)